Zzing-gu/CS50_Web/README.md

 ## Directory
 index.html routes to HTML files in HTML folder.

-Two CSS files are in CSS folder.  index.css is pure CSS   ,   app.css is from app.scss
+Two CSS files are in CSS folder.  index.css is pure CSS   ,   app.scss is made of SASS

 Images are in Resource folder.